WCRP-CMIP/mipcvs-wiki/docs/Repository_Structure_and_automations/New_Data_Workflow.md

 ### Reusable Actions.

-The reusable action is located as part of the (CMIP-LD repository)[https://github.com/WCRP-CMIP/CMIP-LD/blob/main/actions/new-issue/action.yml].
+The reusable action is located as part of the [CMIP-LD repository](https://github.com/WCRP-CMIP/CMIP-LD/blob/main/actions/new-issue/action.yml).

 Here the action begins by installing the cmipld python library
 ```yaml